NET WORTH: $56.3 billion

 FUNDING AREAS: Education, Technological Innovation, Community Development, Immigration Reform, Health

 OVERVIEW: Zuckerberg has emerged as a major philanthropist, making a succession of large gifts in recent years.
-The couple are Giving Pledge signatories and more recently pledged to give 99 percent of their Facebook shares, presently valued at $45 million, to help “improve the world for the next generation.”
-Zuckerberg recently launched the Chan Zuckerberg Initiative whose initial focus areas will be "personalized learning, curing disease, connecting people and building strong communities."
+The couple started selling Facebook shares worth nearly $95 million before taxes quickly after pledging to give 99 percent of them to public-interest causes.
+In 2015, Zuckerberg launched the Chan Zuckerberg Initiative whose initial focus areas is "personalized learning, curing disease, connecting people and building strong communities."

 Zuckerberg and his wife were also among the tech luminaries who recently announced the Breakthrough Prize in Life Sciences, which they envision as a competitor to the Nobel prize.
 The Prize rewards researchers with a $3 million grant for the development of cures for "intractable diseases."
 Six life sciences projects and one physics project will receive a $3 million prize annually, for a total of $21 million a year.
 For more information, see the Breakthrough Prize in Life Sciences or the Fundamental Physics Prize.

-HEALTHCARE: Through the Silicon Valley Community Foundation, Zuckerberg recently gave $75 million to San Francisco General Hospital, $25 million to the Centers for Disease Control.
-As well, $5 million recently went to Ravenswood Family Health Center.
-Zuckerberg's wife, Priscilla Chan, is a pediatrician.
-The couple also made a $25 million gift to combat the Ebola epidemic in 2014.
+The couple also made a $25 million gift to combat the Ebola epidemic.
 One of the initial focus areas of the new Chan Zuckerberg Initiative will be on "curing disease."
 Zuckerberg writes that "most people die from five things -- heart disease, cancer, stroke, neurodegenerative and infectious diseases -- and we can make faster progress on these and other problems."